 What do the Northern Lights look like?

 The Northern Lights appear in a range of shapes: as billowing “curtains”, as undulating ribbons and as rolling banks of smoke.
 They are usually bright electric green in colour, often with a slim pink stripe on the underside.
 Occasionally, the Northern Lights explode in a corona, with rays shooting in all directions across the entire sky in shades of green, violet, white and pink.
+There are some differences between what you see with your bare eye, and what type of colours a proper camera would pick up.
+You may learn how to photograph Northern Lights here.

 Northern Norway is in the heart of the Northern Lights belt!